SSH is the predominant remote management tool for administering Linux systems from Windows workstations for many years.

 - Some have recommended the Chrome SSH extension.

 - If you already use Git, my favourite is the 'Git for Windows' Git BASH linux emulation that allows you to access the directories and files on your workstation as if they were a linux disk.
-This is not a full emulation, but is workable for basic interaction.
+This is not a full emulation, but is workable for basic interaction, and allows your learning workstation to look very similar to what the instructor is showing.

 If none of this assists you, then please do ask for guidance on the Discussion forums where senior students and alumni will give you guidance, or contact us by submitting a form through our help page https://help.acloud.guru/hc/en-us and we will do our best to help you.